sippey/Sandbox-for-TypePad/README.md

 ## Create a new Advanced Template set

 First, of course, you'll need a Pro-level account or above at TypePad.
 (Get one today at www.typepad.com.)
 And you'll need to create a new Advanced Template set for your blog, and then apply it to your blog.

-* Navigate to the design tab for your blog
-* Click on "saved designs"
-* Create a new Advanced Template set, and give it an appropriate name
-* Apply it to your blog
-* Click on "current design"

-Now you should have a new Advanced Template set for your blog.
-From here, we're going to be replacing some of the templates in that set with templates included in this zip archive.

 ## Replace some of the index templates